wootfish/eli.sohl.com/drafts/obsidian.md

     return And(Equals(shape.bounds.top_edge, s) for shape in shapes)
 ```

-This constrains all the shapes' top edges to the same (unknown) value,
+This constrains all the shapes' top edges to the same value, effectively setting
-effectively setting them equal.
+them equal to each other.
+This and `left_align` are used by `ShapeGrid`.

 ```python
 def evenly_spaced(start_point, end_point, shapes):